wsprtv/wsprtv.github.io/README.md

 This project relies heavily [WSPR Live](https://wspr.live) -- a free and publicly accessible database of over 10 billion WSPR reports.
 The service is hosted on [WsprDaemon's](http://wsprdaemon.org) servers.

-WSPR TV's UI is built around the excellent [Leaflet](https://leafletjs.com) mapping library and the snappy [uPlot](https://github.com/leeoniya/uPlot) charts.
+WSPR TV's UI is powered by the excellent [Leaflet](https://leafletjs.com) mapping library and the snappy [uPlot](https://github.com/leeoniya/uPlot) charts.